nodeshift/nodeshift/README.md

 An example of this might look something like this:

-`npx nodeshift --username developer --password develer --apiServer https://apiserver_for_cluster --insecure --namespace.name nodejs-examples`
+`npx nodeshift --username developer --password developer --apiServer https://apiserver_for_cluster --insecure --namespace.name nodejs-examples`

 ## Advanced Options